AI Tools & Workflow

 What she built

-She gave her AI a set of reusable instructions: who her teammates are, where agendas live, what her project boards are.
+She gave her AI a set of reusable instructions — who her teammates are, where agendas live, what her project boards are.
 The AI reads her brain dump and suggests where each item should go: "This looks like a task for Project X. This looks like a note for your 1:1 with [person]."
 Nothing gets added until she approves it.
 That approval step is non-negotiable.

 What is MCP?

-MCP (Model Context Protocol) gives AI tools structured access to your other apps and systems.
+MCP — Model Context Protocol — is a way of giving AI tools structured access to your other apps and systems.
 Instead of copying and pasting between tools, your AI can read from and write to them directly.
-Think of it as giving your AI a specific set of keys to specific rooms, rather than handing it the whole building.

 Prompt to try